Elya29/Elya29/README.md

 ```

 ### :mortar_board: What I'm currently learning :
-- Flutter, Node.js, React/React Native, Typescript, Docker, TDD and CI at the Wild Code School for a year.
+- Flutter, Node.js, React/React Native, Typescript, GraphQL, Docker, TDD and CI at the Wild Code School for a year.
 - UI/UX Design with pratice and mentorship.
+- UI/UX design, Flutter, QT Quick / QML in my job
 - Clean code / good practices
-- GraphQL, Next.js and Jamstack as a hobby on my free time.
+- C++ and Jamstack as a hobby on my free time.

 ### :muscle: My goals for 2021/2022
 - Pass my degrees
 - learn more about 3D and creative coding (I'd LOVE to learn Three.js but I need more time in a day to do so...
 It's on my todo list.)
 - learn more about serverless
-- Contribute to open source projects
+- Contribute to open source projects...

 <p align=left>